miya0001/presenpress/readme.txt

 = Some Feature =

-* Allow you to create mutiple presentation via custom post type.
+* Allow you to create mutiple presentation.
 * Custom style sheet support.
 * Some themes alredy included.
 * cube, page, linear and other transition support.